-Major reservoirs along the Colorado river in Texas created what we now call the Highland Lakes which consist of Lake Buchanan, Inks Lake, Lake LBJ, Lake Marble Falls, Lake Travis, Lake Austin, and Lady Bird Lake (Wikipedia).
+Major reservoirs along the Colorado River in Texas created what we now call the Highland Lakes which consist of Lake Buchanan, Inks Lake, Lake LBJ, Lake Marble Falls, Lake Travis, Lake Austin, and Lady Bird Lake (Wikipedia).
 Inks Lake state park is a fantastic place for spending time in the water, camping, and doing some great exploring over some rocky terrain.

 My first impression of Inks Lake SP was how open it was and how it felt like I was entering a fancy water resort.
 There were a ton of people by the water splashing around and fishing.
 You see a ton of picnic tables and small cabins, and overall just splendid.

 The purpose of this trip wasn’t planned out that well.
 We were only here because we went to Longhorn Cavern SP, and figured since this was so close we might as well check it out!
-I hope to have a more detailed experience about this park soon.
+I hope to have a more detailed experience of this park soon.

 Inks Lake SP Day Hike Checklist

 - Shoes that can get wet and/or good grip

 The amount of camping options here is vast, and that’s really what this park is geared towards it seems.
 There are also options for every style of camping you’d like to enjoy: RV’s, tents, cabins, and even primitive camping.

 Campsites with Electricity (125 sites, $23/night), Campsites with Electricity (Tent Only, four sites, $21/night), Campsites with Water (49 sites, $16/night), Primitive Campsites (Hike-in, nine sites, $11/night), Cabins (22 sites, $55/night).
 Read this post to learn how to reserve sites online.